How to Build a Production-Ready Auto-Scaling Azure Web App with Modular Terraform (VMSS, Load Balancer & NAT Gateway)

 💡 Tip: Clone the repository before starting the lab so you can follow along step by step and experiment safely in your own Azure subscription.

-• Modular Terraform code for networking, security, load balancing, and compute
+• Modular Terraform code (network, security, load balancing, compute)

 • VM Scale Set configuration with auto-scaling